pietrasFilip/cars-01-proj/README.md

 # Abstract factory

-Abstract factory is based in [reader](https://github.com/pietrasFilip/orders-project/tree/main/persistence/src/main/java/com/app/persistence/data/reader).
+Abstract factory is based in [reader](persistence/src/main/java/com/app/persistence/data/reader).
-To create objects using abstract factory you have to fill `application.properites` file config in [resources](https://github.com/pietrasFilip/orders-project/tree/main/api/src/main/resources).
+To create objects using abstract factory you have to fill [application.properties](api/src/main/resources/application.properties) file config.
-Then create instance of `CarDataProcessorImpl` using static method `createDataProcessor` and use `process` method, where you have to type path of .json or .txt file, where you store your cars.
-For MySql case just type empty String as path.
+Choose what processor type you want to use: db, json or txt.

 Serialization/deserialization data from .json files is made using `Gson` library.
-For reading purposes you can find use of gson library in [Loader](https://github.com/pietrasFilip/orders-project/tree/main/persistence/src/main/java/com/app/persistence/data/reader/loader).
+For reading purposes you can find use of gson library in [Loader](persistence/src/main/java/com/app/persistence/data/reader/loader).
 For .txt serialization/deserialization stream methods are used and can be found inside the same loader path as for .json format.
 Library responsible for working with database is Jdbi library.

 `Data` directory in main project tree has necessary files to work with abstract factory.